anomalylabs/datetime-field_type/docs/general.md

 ### `iso()`

-Returns the date/time value in the ISO format.
-Great for the HTML5 datetime elment.
+Returns the date/time value in the ISO 8601 format.
+Great for the HTML5 datetime element.

     // Twig usage
     {{ entry.example.iso }}